sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/index.md

 All AMI instances are currently pinned with a Sourcegraph version that the instance is launched with to ensure restarting the instance will not cause upgrades accidentally.
 The version number is saved into a text file on both the root (file path: /home/ec2-user/.sourcegraph-version) and data volumes (file path: /mnt/data/.sourcegraph-version) where it will be read by the [reboot script](https://sourcegraph.com/github.com/sourcegraph/deploy@v4.0.1/-/blob/install/reboot.sh) on each reboot.
 Upgrades will only happen on reboot if the version numbers from both volumes are different.

 Detailed deployment and upgrade instructions can be found in our [AWS AMIs docs](https://docs.sourcegraph.com/admin/deploy/aws-ami).

+Unique AMI IDs can be found in our [release page](https://github.com/sourcegraph/deploy/releases).

 ### What is a Sourcegraph AMI Instance?